Theyah08/Landing_Page/README.txt

 PixoPet is a pixel-style virtual pet game where users can choose their own pixel pet, decorate its room, and take care of it as it grows.
 The website showcases key features, pricing plans, and provides a visually appealing design to attract casual gamers and pet lovers.
 External Resources Used:
 - Google Fonts: Press Start 2P (https://fonts.google.com/)
-- Images: stock pixel pet images and free icons (ensure correct attribution if needed)
+- Images: stock pixel pet images and free icons
 - Icons: Unicode symbols for menu buttons

 Special Features / JavaScript Functionality: